UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 would like to present a talk or teach a new skill please email our club president.

+### Spring Semester Meetings

+Our meetings for the spring semester will build on the knowledge we learned in the fall semester.
+If you're new, no worries, you can still come; talk to us to see to what extent you might need to catch yourself up.
+Security's nowhere near as hard as people say, so don't be scared away :)

+This spring we will focus on reverse engineering and exploitation.
+See our calendar below for details.

 ### Fall Semester Meetings

 Our meetings for the fall semester are an introduction to computer security.
 We